d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 $$\rho_{t-1}(h_{t-1})= \sum_{h_{t}} p(h_{t} \mid h_{t-1}) p(x_{t} \mid h_{t}) \rho_{t}(h_{t}),$$

 with initialization $\rho_T(h_T) = 1$.
 These two recursions allow us to sum over $T$ variables in $O(kT)$ (linear) time over all values of $(h_1, \ldots, h_T)$ rather than in exponential time.
-This is one of the great benefits of the probabilistic inference with graphical models.
+This is one of the great benefits of  probabilistic inference with graphical models.
 It is a very special instance of the [Generalized Distributive Law](https://authors.library.caltech.edu/1541/1/AJIieeetit00.pdf) proposed in 2000 by Aji and McEliece.
 Combining both forward and backward pass, we are able to compute

 $$p(x_j \mid x_{-j}) \propto \sum_{h_j} \pi_j(h_j) \rho_j(h_j) p(x_j \mid h_j).$$

-Note that in abstract terms the backward recursion can be written as $\rho_{t-1} = g(\rho_t, x_t)$, where $g$ is a learnable function.
+Note that in abstract terms the backward recursion can be written as $\rho_{t-1} = g(\rho_t, x_t)$, where $g$ is some learnable function.
 Again, this looks very much like an update equation, just running backwards unlike what we have seen so far in RNNs.
 Indeed, HMMs benefit from knowing future data when it is available.
-Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as interpolation v.s. expolation.
-See the introductory chapter of the book by [Doucet, de Freitas and Gordon, 2001](https://www.stats.ox.ac.uk/~doucet/doucet_defreitas_gordon_smcbookintro.pdf) on sequential Monte Carlo algorithms for more details.
+Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as filtering v.s. smoothing.
+See the introductory chapter of the book by [Doucet, de Freitas and Gordon, 2001](https://www.stats.ox.ac.uk/~doucet/doucet_defreitas_gordon_smcbookintro.pdf) on sequential Monte Carlo algorithms for more detail.

 ## Bidirectional Model

 If we want to have a mechanism in RNNs that offers comparable look-ahead ability as in HMMs, we need to modify the recurrent net design that we have seen so far.
 Fortunately, this is easy conceptually.
-Instead of running an RNN only in the forward mode starting from the first symbol, we start another one from the last symbol running from back to front. *Bidirectional recurrent neural networks* add a hidden layer that passes information in a backward direction to more a flexible process.
-The figure below illustrates the architecture of a bidirectional recurrent neural network with a single hidden layer.
+Instead of running an RNN only in the forward mode starting from the first symbol, we start another one from the last symbol running from back to front. *Bidirectional recurrent neural networks* add a hidden layer that passes information in a backward direction to more flexibly process such information. :numref:`fig_birnn` illustrates the architecture of a bidirectional recurrent neural network with a single hidden layer.

 ![ Architecture of a bidirectional recurrent neural network. ](../img/birnn.svg)

+:label:`fig_birnn`

 In fact, this is not too dissimilar to the forward and backward recursion we encountered above.
 The main distinction is that in the previous case these equations had a specific statistical meaning.
 Now they are devoid of such easily accessible interpretaton and we can just treat them as generic functions.
 This transition epitomizes many of the principles guiding the design of modern deep networks: first, use the type of functional dependencies of classical statistical models, and then use the models in a generic form.